 Why Go to the North Fork of Long Island Now?

-Historically, the North Fork of Long Island, a mere 120 miles east of Manhattan, has been sleepy and rural, lacking the dazzle of the movie-star-rich Hamptons on the oceanfront South Fork.
-The largest town, Greenport, was rather undiscovered, and the hamlets of Orient, Southold, and Mattituck were barely a blip on anyone’s radar.
+Historically, the North Fork of Long Island, that begins a mere 75 miles east of Manhattan (in Riverhead), has been sleepy and rural, lacking the dazzle of the movie-star-rich Hamptons on the oceanfront South Fork.
+The largest town, Greenport, was quite undiscovered, and the hamlets of Orient, Southold, and Mattituck were barely a blip on anyone’s radar.
 But that’s been changing over the last few years.

 When I first wrote this guide, in 2016, city folk were still flocking in greater numbers to the Atlantic side of Eastern Long Island, taking day trips to North Fork for its bountiful wineries and tasting rooms.

-But lately, and especially with the Covid-fearful, this quiet side of Eastern Long Island has found its footing as a great and relatively serene getaway.
+But lately, and especially with people looking for the next best thing, this quiet side of Eastern Long Island has found its footing as a great and relatively serene getaway.
 It’s attracting newcomers who just want to unwind without having to glam up for the Hampton’s scene, or jostle with pesky paparazzi.

 Einstein’s Hideout